Paper Monsters: Singles

 The album spawned three singles.
 "Dirty Sticky Floors", the lead single from the album, became Gahan's most successful solo release, reaching number 18 on the UK Singles Chart and the top 10 in Germany and Italy.
 Its remixes were also promoted in US dance clubs, and peaked within the top five of the Billboard Hot Dance Music/Club Play chart.

 The second single, "I Need You", was a ballad based around a synth and drum arrangement, which reached number 27 in the UK and number five on the US dance chart.

-The third and final single was "Bottle Living" / "Hold On", a double A-side. meaning that two songs were released on the same single.
+The third and final single was "Bottle Living" / "Hold On", a double A-side, meaning that two songs were released on the same single.
 The single continued the album's string of top-40 singles, reaching number 36 in the UK.

 Critical reception

 Paper Monsters received generally positive reviews from music critics.
 At Metacritic, which assigns a normalised rating out of 100 to reviews from mainstream publications, the album received an average score of 79, based on nine reviews.

 In a review for BBC Music, Kate Lawrence called Paper Monsters "an assured debut" with "surprising depth".
 She was impressed by Gahan's vocals on the track "Hidden Houses", which she called "deliciously devilish and angelic in equal measure" and said that it "demonstrates a vocal range rarely seen in the Mode back catalogue".
 Slant Magazine echoed Lawrence's review for BBC Music, calling the album a "competent solo debut" with "murky rock grooves and throaty vocals".

 However, Pitchfork reviewer Michael Idov was less impressed with the album and wrote that its personal subject matter made for a "faintly embarrassing listen".
 Idov criticised Gahan's lyrics stating that his "vocal can still elevate the dumbest lyric to the level of a cathartic mantra, a skill that comes handy in the absence of Martin Gore".
 AllMusic reviewer Don Kline called Paper Monsters "a mix of swampy blues-injected rock, slick urban electronica, and atmospheric balladry" and gave it three out of five stars.
-He also stated that "although it doesn't stray too far from the Depeche mould, Gahan does manage to put his own stamp on the songs".
+He also stated that "although it doesn't stray too far from the Depeche Mode, Gahan does manage to put his own stamp on the songs".